mulesoft-assets/template-sfdc2sieb-account-aggregation/README.md

 ## Salesforce Considerations <a name="salesforceconsiderations"/>

-There may be a few things that you need to know regarding Salesforce, in order for this template to work.
+There may be a few things that you need to know regarding Salesforce for this template to work.

-In order to have this template working as expected, you should be aware of your own Salesforce field configuration.
+To have this template work as expected, you should be aware of your own Salesforce field configuration.

 ### FAQ